oxylabs/how-to-make-web-scraping-faster/README.md

 	main()
 ```

 The most critical line of the code is where we create a `Pool`.
-Note that we are using `cpu_count()` function to get the count of CPU cores dynamically.
+Note that we're using `cpu_count()` function to get the count of CPU cores dynamically.
 This ensures that this code runs on every machine without any change.

 In this example, the execution time was **around 49 seconds**.
 It's a better result compared to an unoptimized code, where the same process took around 126 seconds.
 Still, as expected, it's a slight improvement.
 As we mentioned, multiprocessing is more suitable when the code is CPU-Bound.
 Our code is I/O bound; thus, we can improve the performance of this code more with other methods.